C1harlieL/CPY1-code-experiment-with-colour--and-sound/README.md

 1. Eyebrow height and mouth height from the webcam via FaceOSC defines the hue and size of the circles
 1. The x and y position of the circles; the hue of the circles and the size of the circles all control various frequency shifting and flanger effects on the three midi and one audio tracks in Ableton.

+The full processing code is included in this github repository.

 # [Video Documentation of work](https://www.youtube.com/watch?v=9tNx4LXjuPM&t=0s)

 # Creative process review and outcome analysis